Quick answer

 Evidence does not need to be perfect.
 It should show a reasonable, consistent, income-funded approach that a third party can follow.

-For a short practical note on setting up a compliant plan, see our guide on inheritance tax free gifts: what you need to.
+For a short practical note on setting up a compliant plan, see our guide on inheritance outside the scope of IHT gifts: what you need to.

 regular gifts out of surplus income inheritance tax uk: a step-by-step method to calculate what you can give